coreos/coreos-vagrant/README.md

 #### Shared Folder Setup

-There is optional shared folder setup added in version 72.0.0 of CoreOS.
+There is optional shared folder setup.
 You can try it out by adding a section to your Vagrantfile like this.

 ```